5th Variation and Language Processing Conference

 The conference takes place on South Campus of the University of Copenhagen, which is located on Amager (island).
 The campus is quite new and modern situated with easy access to public transport .

 The nearest metro stop to the conference venue is Islands Brygge on the M1 line (green line).
 You need to take the metro towards Vestamager from the City.
 There are several busses that stop next to or close by the conference venue.
-Look for bus lines 33 and 5C if you are traveling from Copenhagen city center.
+Look for bus lines 33 and 5C if you are travelling from Copenhagen city center.
 More information on conference Google Map

 To/from the airport